Soothing, invigorating, grounding, uplifting.

 Throughout recorded history, people have used plants to create tasty drinks as well as for medicinal purposes.
 Even before recorded history, our use of herbs as medicine was passed down by word of mouth from generation to generation.

 Most herbal teas offer myriad health benefits and have been used for centuries for healing.
-However, we primarily select herbal teas (and all the teas in our collection) for flavor.
+However, we primarily select herbal teas (and all the teas in our collection) for enjoyment.
+The added health benefits are the cherry on top.
 So while mint tea might soothe stress and aid in digestion, we love it for its bright, fresh flavor, and while rooibos is high in antioxidants, we sip it for its mellow, sweet, black-tea-like flavor.
 As a replacement for sodas and coffee, you'll certainly see added health benefits from herbal teas, but again, the thing we love most about these herbs is enjoying their colors, flavors and aromas.

 How do I brew herbal teas?

 Most herbal teas are best when brewed for five minutes with boiling water.
 Usually, one tablespoon of herb per cup of tea is ideal.
 Check individual packages for more specific brewing information.